Committed to Our community, Committed to Fitchburg

 1. Call the City Clerk's office at 978-829-1820 and ask for an absentee ballot to be sent to your home.
 Fill it out and mail it back (or drop it off).

-2. Stop in at the City Clerk's office at 166 Boulder Dr any time M-F between 8:30am and 4:30pm and pick up an absentee ballot (due to arrive this week -October 16th)
+2. Stop in at the City Clerk's office at 166 Boulder Dr any time M-F between 8:30am and 4:30pm and pick up an absentee ballot (due to arrive by mid October)

 THEN: Fill it out and mail it back to the City Clerk!
 Must arrive by Nov.
-7th.
+5th.
+If received after election day your vote will note count.
 So fill it out and mail it back asap.

 Knights of Columbus Hall